◆ CRUMBS — IN-KluSo's Data Signals Division

 Creator organic reach collapsed from ~20% to ~2% as platforms flood feeds with AI-generated content.
 The attention economy didn't just get competitive — the denominator exploded.

-attention-dilution MODERATE
+attention-dilution

 ▸ Read full signal: FLOW-CORE-001